 For Restaurant Content Marketing Start By Defining Your Goals

 Prior to starting out creating content, you need to figure out what exactly you wish to achieve.
 For example, you may be looking for more social media engagement.
-Alternatively, you may want more people to order food from you online.
+Alternatively, you may want more people to order food from you online ordering system.
 Defining your goals will inform your future content strategy.

 For Restaurant Content Marketing Create Your Own Content Calendar